Last Updated: August 10, 2026

 Inspecting the Watch Schedule: Review Resource Workloads

-After everyone is on board, the captain checks each crew member’s tasks for the trip.
+After everyone is on board, the captain checks each crew member’s activities for the trip.
 Sometimes one sailor has too much to do, while another has too little.
 If the crew isn’t balanced, it can lead to fatigue, delays, mistakes, and increased risk.

 The experienced captain asks: